 All art posted above is (c) Candace Calming.

-Meridth is happily represented by Linda Pratt at Wernick & Pratt.
-You can follow her work at:
+Interview by Meridth McKean Gimbel, a kidlit writer, artist, & champion taco cruncher who is currently building a time machine.
+They are also represented by Linda Pratt at Wernick & Pratt.
+You can follow their work at:

 WOW what an interview indeed!
 This was so on point.
 Trying to get it all in is the hardest thing ever when you are mom.
 Lord help you if you have little ones to run behind.
 The artwork just seems to never get done and then you are up all night trying to get it done.
 I just never seemed to get that scheduling thing down.
 At least Candace got it right!
 Way to you.
 Love the artwork!ReplyDelete